 Welcome to a new Sitcom Tuesday!
 Today, we’re continuing our coverage on the best episodes from one of the jiggliest sitcoms in primetime history, Three’s Company (1977-1984, ABC).
 I’m thrilled to announce that every single episode has been released on DVD.

-Chef Jack Tripper lives with two single girls in an attempt to save expenses, but there’s a catch: he must feign homosexuality to subvert the suspicions of their conservative landlord.
+Chef Jack Tripper lives with two single girls in an attempt to save expenses, but there’s a catch: he must pretend he’s gay to subvert the suspicions of their conservative landlord.
 Three’s Company stars JOHN RITTER as Jack Tripper, JOYCE DeWITT as Janet Wood, PRISCILLA BARNES as Terri Alden, RICHARD KLINE as Larry Dallas, JENILEE HARRISON as Cindy Snow, and DON KNOTTS as Ralph Furley.

 Priscilla Barnes is added to the cast as Terri Alden, the smart and sexy nurse who joins Jack and Janet as the third (and final) of the show’s blonde roommates.
 She’s a breath of fresh air for the aging series, and one must give credit to the producers for NOT crafting a character similar to the ditsy roommates that had come before.
 Unlike her predecessors, Terri brings a sense of playful sophistication to the proceedings, and although she never gets developed with the multi-dimensionality that the show initially promises, this season is benefited by her frequent use in the stories.
 It’s exciting: for the first time since Chrissy left the apartment, the show utilizes stories that require all three roommates, who are each shown a slightly elevated sense of narrative equity.
 (This, of course, will not-so-gradually decline in the last two years, as Terri gets used less and less.)
 Meanwhile, the quality of the scripts is generally an improvement over last season’s, with material that showcases each character properly — including last year’s temp roommate, Cindy, whom the show keeps on in a recurring capacity for the length of the season, establishing a heretofore unseen sense of continuity.
 (But Harrison’s novice performing skills are made more glaring by the new ensemble and the stronger scripts.)